•

 Contribution to editorial decisions

 Reviewers assist the editorial board in making editorial decisions.
-Reviews should be conducted objectively, with observations clearly articulated and supported by arguments, allowing authors to use them to improve their manuscript.
+Reviews should be conducted objectively, with observations clearly articulated and supported by arguments, allowing authors to use them to improve their manuscripts.
 Personal criticism of the author is not appropriate.

 Qualification of reviewers